AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Node. js/Initialization.md

   accessKeyId: '<Your AccessKeyId>',
   accessKeySecret: '<Your AccessKeySecret>'
 });

 ```

-The `region` field specifies the region that is set when you apply for OSS, such as `oss-cn-hangzhou`.
-For the complete list of regions, see [Endpoints and regions](../../../../reseller.en-US/Developer Guide/Endpoint/Regions and endpoints.md#).
+The `region` parameter indicates the region from which OSS services are provided.
+Example: `oss-cn-hangzhou`.
+For the complete list of regions, see [Endpoints and regions](/intl.en-US/Developer Guide/Endpoint/Regions and endpoints.md).

-**Note:** If the desired endpoint is not included in the preceding list, you can use the following parameters to specify the endpoint:
+**Note:** If the endpoint that you use is not included in the list, you can configure the following parameters to specify the endpoint.

--   internal: You must set the `region` field if the internal parameter is used.
-If you set `internal` to `true`, you can access the intranet nodes.
+-   internal: This parameter must be set together with `region`.
+If you set `internal` to `true`, you can access OSS over the internal network.
--   secure: You must set the `region` field if the secure parameter is used.
-If you set `secure` to `true`, use HTTPS for access.
+-   secure: This parameter must be set together with the `region` parameter.
+If you set `secure` to `true`, you can access OSS by using HTTPS.
--   endpoint: If you specify the `endpoint` field, such as `http://oss-cn-hangzhou.aliyuncs.com`, you do not need to set the `region` field.
-The `endpoint` field value can be a domain that uses HTTPS or an IP address.
+-   endpoint: If you set the `endpoint` parameter to a value such as `http://oss-cn-hangzhou.aliyuncs.com`, you do not need to set the `region` parameter.
+The value of the `endpoint` parameter can be an HTTPS domain name or an IP address.
--   cname: You must set the `endpoint` field if the cname parameter is used.
-If you set `cname` to `true`, the `endpoint` field value is used as the custom domain that is bound to a bucket.
+-   cname: This parameter must be set together with the `endpoint` parameter.
+If you set `cname` to `true`, the value of `endpoint` is used as the custom domain name that is bound to a bucket.
--   bucket: If the `bucket` field value is not specified, you must first call `useBucket` to perform operations on the object that belongs to the bucket.
-You need to call this API only once.
+-   bucket: If the `bucket` parameter is not configured, you must first call `useBucket` when you perform operations on objects stored in the bucket.
+You need to call this operation only once.
--   timeout: specifies the timeout period to access OSS APIs.
-The default value is 60 seconds.
+-   timeout: This parameter specifies the timeout period for API operations performed to access OSS.
+Default value: 60000.
+Unit: millisecond.